signalfx/tracing-examples/jaeger-java-spring-boot-web/README.md

 ## Defining a subspan

-The example application sends `Spans` to SignalFx for 100% of requests.
+The example application sends spans to SignalFx for 100% of requests.
 Most of the instrumentation is done by the `Jaeger Spring` library.
-The [main application](https://github.com/signalfx/tracing-examples/tree/spring-boot-examples/jaeger-java-spring-boot-web/src/main/java/com/signalfx/tracing/examples/Application.java#L39) also wraps a function in a subspan called `calculateOdds`:
+The [main application](./src/main/java/com/signalfx/tracing/examples/Application.java#L39) also wraps a function in a subspan called `calculateOdds`:

 ```java
 private boolean trueWithProbability(double probability) {
     try (Scope scope = tracer.buildSpan("calculateOdds").startActive(true)) {